RobGarrard/Machine-Learning-Classifiers-Do-Not-Improve-the-Prediction-of-Academic-Risk-Evidence-from-Australia/README.md

 student\_deidentified\_2014.csv

-## Construction of Readrisk and Mathrisk variables
+## Cleaning the Data Set

 The above data contains raw NAPLAN scores for each student who sat it in 2013-14.
-In order to turn these raw scores into a 0/1 variable corresponding to a student performing 'below standard', we followed the cutoffs published by ACARA at <a href="http://nap.edu.au/results-and-reports/how-to-interpret/score-equivalence-tables">http://nap.edu.au/results-and-reports/how-to-interpret/score-equivalence-tables</a>.
+In order to turn these raw scores into a dummy variable corresponding to a student performing 'At Standard' or Below Standard', we followed the cutoffs published by ACARA at <a href="http://nap.edu.au/results-and-reports/how-to-interpret/score-equivalence-tables">http://nap.edu.au/results-and-reports/how-to-interpret/score-equivalence-tables</a>.
+We use the cutoffs corresponding to the year in which the student sat NAPLAN (i.e., we used 2013 cutoffs for students sitting the test in 2013, etc.)

-In order to process the raw data into the variables used in our study, place the .csv files obtained from ACARA into a folder.
-Open the Stata file 'createdata.do' and edit the third line (cd "\\...") such that it sets the working directory as the folder in which the ACARA data is stored.
-Execute the file in Stata.
-The code will output a Stata data file 'NAPLAN\_data.dta'.
+In order to process the raw data into the variables used in our study, execute the 'clean_data.R' script with the above two files placed in the working directory.
+The code will output two R data files, 'NAPLAN\_data\_reg.Rda' and 'NAPLAN\_data\_clas.Rda'.
+The former has each student's raw score as the dependent variable to be used with regression models, the latter uses ACARA cutoffs to create an 'At Standard'/'Below Standard' dummy as the dependent variable, which is the data set used in this study.

 ## Estimating the Classifiers

-The analysis is split into grade 3, and grades 5 and above.
-There are 4 Jupyter notebooks, corresponding to: literacy grade 3; numeracy grade 3; literacy grades 5 and above; and numeracy grades 5 and above.
-Tables and figures in the paper were imported from these outputs.
-Each time a classifier is run, the random seed is reset to 2718, so the notebooks should produce exactly the same output each time they are excuted.
+Classifiers may be estimated by running the Jupyter Notebook 'main.ipynb'.
+This notebook was executed on a computer with 12 cores and a GPU with a total runtime of around 1 hour 15 minutes.

+Elastic net and random forest classifiers exploit parallel processing for bootstrap samples.
+The neural net is trained on the GPU.

+## Environment

+We executed the notebook in the following environment:

+	- Jupyter notebook with R kernel
+	- CUDA v9.0
+	- cuDNN v7
+	- python v3.6
+	- tensorflow-gpu v1.12.0
+	- R v3.5.2 (libraries listed in main.ipynb)

+Note that tensorflow-gpu does not run on python versions higher than 3.6.
+If CUDA is not available this may be run with tensorflow on the CPU, however this is not recommended.

+If you are using a tensorflow with a GPU, be sure to install the Keras package for R using the GPU option.
+I.e.,

+	install.packages('keras')
+	library(keras)
+	install_keras(tensorflow='gpu')

 For any questions or clarifications, contact <a href="mailto:robert.garrard@csiro.au">robert.garrard@csiro.au</a>.